2019 Annual Security and Fire Safety Report

 Several interrelated sections make up the department, including the patrol section, which consists of vehicle, bicycle, and foot patrol; the police Communications Center; and the campus Locksmith Unit, a part of the Department of Public Safety, which responds to all campus requests for locksmith services.
 The Communications Center handles all radio communications and calls for service.
 The center monitors the closed-circuit television cameras, the alarm systems, and the emergency telephone systems.
 The Investigation and Patrol Support Unit handles all investigative activities for the campus.
 The Department of Public Safety Customer Service Center is usually the initial point of contact for members of the campus community.

 The Department of Public Safety is responsible for providing protection and service to the entire campus community.
-The shift supervisors generally perform motor vehicle patrol.
+The shift commanders and supervisors generally perform motor vehicle patrol.
 The patrol staff covers the area in four ways: on foot, by bicycle, in a vehicle, and at fixed posts.
 The campus is divided into 11 patrol beats.
 An officer is assigned to each of the patrol beats during a 24-hour period.
 The department uses a problem-oriented, community-based philosophy.
 Patrol officers are assigned to several fixed posts during their hours of operation.
 During the school year, patrol officers provide coverage at the CUA/Brookland Metro station on the Catholic University side and the Taylor Street bridge at John McCormack Road during the evening and late-night hours.
 Officers are also deployed to the Harewood Road area when the need arises.
 The bicycle patrol officer is a foot patrol officer who uses a lightweight, durable, high-tech bicycle.
 The bicycle gives the officer greater mobility.
 Officers who seek this position must complete a minimum 32 hours of physically demanding training provided by an outside police agency.
 The training encompasses agility testing, long-distance biking, and all-terrain riding, which challenge the durability of the bike and the officer's endurance.
 Community response to the bicycle patrol unit has been uniformly positive, and the efforts of the bike patrol officer have done much to further the department's commitment to community policing.
 A campus police officer is dispatched to requests for police service.
 An event report is prepared for criminal offenses and noncriminal incidents.
 The Metropolitan Police Department of the District of Columbia is immediately notified in all cases of serious felonies.
 Patrol officers are responsible for a full range of security and safety services, including generating crime reports, conducting investigations, assisting in medical emergencies, enforcing traffic regulations, and enforcing all local laws and the provisions of the University's Code of Conduct and policies.

 Investigations and Patrol Support Unit